playfulprogramming/playfulprogramming/content/blog/intro-to-components/index.md

 This is how we're able to write `<File />` instead of `<File></File>`.

-This is also true for any other frameworks not mentioned in this series that utilize JSX under-the-hood.
+This is also true for any other frameworks not mentioned in this series that utilize JSX under the hood.

 ## Angular